ArgentinThomas/TARS-botAssistant-/README.md

 ## TO-DO

-TARS willperform the following tasks:
+TARS will perform the following tasks:
 - Search and play videos on YouTube
 - Send emails
 - Search and read content from Wikipedia